 Rule 22.
-Time of Motion to Transfer Rule 22.
-Time to File a Motion to Transfer A motion to transfer under these rules may be made at or before arraignment or at such other time as the court or these rules may prescribe.
+Time to File a Motion to Transfer

+A motion to transfer under these rules may be made at or before arraignment or at such other time as the court or these rules may prescribe.

 [Rescinded.]

 Rule 22 has been abrogated.
 The substance of the rule is now located in Rule 21(d).